abra-hub/abra/content/blog/2022-01-10-like-a-walk-in-the-woods-–-21st-century-computers-2.md

 ---
 layout: blog
-title: Like a walk in the woods? – 21st Century Computers
+title: "Blogpost: Like a walk in the woods? – 21st Century Computers"
 description: A reflection on Mark Weiser's “The computer for the 21st Century”
 date: 2022-01-10T13:55:59.484Z
 thumbnail: /img/uploads/shoe_outside.jpeg